 - CT scan - This can show the anatomy of your nose and sinuses.
 Unfortunately, CT is NOT a very accurate way to diagnose turbinate problems.
-Most radiologists (Xray doctors) UNDERESTIMATE turbinate problems.
+Most radiologist (Xray doctor) reports UNDERESTIMATE turbinate problems.
 The most accurate test is to have Dr Singh examine the nose with a special camera.

 - Skin prick tests - These can show if you have allergy (Allergic Rhinitis).

-- RAST blood tests - These can show if you have allergy (Allergic Rhinitis).
+- Blood tests (Allergen-specific IgE/ RAST/ ImmunoCAP) - These can show if you have allergy (Allergic Rhinitis).
 Blood tests are not as accurate as skin prick tests but are easier to perform.